peterdsharpe/mirror-array/README.md

 # Mirror Array

-A fun project to 3D print a mirror array that, when held in the sunlight, projects a cute message onto the ground via its reflection.
+A fun project to 3D print a mirror array that, when held in front of a collimated light source (i.e., sunlight), projects a cute message onto the ground via its reflection.

 Check out [the final mirror geometry here](./to_print/print_manifold.stl).
 See [here](design_mirror.py) for the main design code.